foam-framework/foam2/src/foam/nanos/rope/README.md

   - Each sub-map contains keys which are either "\_\_default\_\_" or some propertyName, in the case of update or create.
   - The values of each sub-map contains relationshipKeys of ropes where the targetDAOKey is the sourceDAOKey of the current rope.
 - relationshipMap - A map containing keys which are the relationshipKey of the previous ROPE in the chain of ROPE lookups, and the values are the relationshipKeys of the ropes where the targetDAOKey is the sourceDAOKey of the current rope.
 Think of this as a mapping from "previousStep" to "nextSteps".

-- There is a special value, "\_\_terminate\_\_" that can be added as an value of any map, this tells the ROPE to check if the source object in this relationship is an User and matches the User in the current context, and if so, to grant the operation into the DAO of interest.
+Additionally, there is a special value, "\_\_terminate\_\_" that can be added as an value of any map, this tells the ROPE to check if the source object in this relationship is an User and matches the User in the current context, and if so, to grant the operation into the DAO of interest.

 One important method to note in the ROPE model is `check`, which handles the work of looking up relevant ropes and checking them recursively to find a path to the context user.
 It takes as argument the context and the object of interest, but also three keys :
 1. relationshipKey - This is used to filter the ropeDAO in the search for relevant ROPEs, this is usually provided in the intermediate steps of the rope search in the ROPEAuthorizer, but when programming with ROPE directly, this can be provided to narrow the number of ROPEs to check in subsequent steps